Sample

 (Mallet Kat/Bass) and Dacey

 Bell (cello pans).
-With the new
+With the

-become the SC Governor's photographer and Andy Akiho
+to become the SC Governor's photographer and Andy Akiho

 joined the band.
 In 2004, Akiho moved to NYC to make the